damiangr/Rigkeeper/README.md

 ## Build

 Go to Rigkeeper\JUCE\extras\Projucer\Builds\
-and build projucer with xvode or VisualStudio
+and build projucer with Xcode or VisualStudio

 Run Projucer and change Juce and Juce Modules  path in preferences to the one in Rigkeeper project.
 Open Rigkeeper.jucer and buid the plugin.